mitogen-hq/mitogen/docs/api.rst

     :param bool io:
         If :data:`True`, include extremely verbose IO logs in the output.
         Useful for debugging hangs, less useful for debugging application code.

-    :parm bool usec:
-        If :data:`True`, include microsecond timestamps.
-This greatly helps when debugging races and similar determinism issues.

     :param str level:
         Name of the :py:mod:`logging` package constant that is the minimum